Krotom/krotom.github.io/README.md

 # Hi, there!
-I'm just hosting my SCP anomaly db for my other project on here
+I'm just hosting some files here